S2E/s2e-linux-kernel/README.md

    plugin class should extend the `BaseLinuxMonitor` class and implement the virtual `handleCommand` method to handle a command sent from the modified kernel

-6. Write a `$KERNEL.json` file to build and install your kernel into a QEMU image.
-To use your image template with [s2e-env](https://github.com/dslab-epfl/s2e-env.git) you must specify the `manifest` post-processor